VUB - Pleinlaan 2, 1050 Brussels

 More info: https://printempsnumerique.brussels/

-The collaboration of Gluon, ULB and VUB for this event is part of the project Unpacking AI.
+The collaboration of Gluon, ULB and VUB for this event falls within the project Unpacking AI.
 This project brings together universities and cultural institutions in Brussels around artificial intelligence, with the aim of developing citizens’ digital skills and raising their awareness of the societal challenges of AI.
 Launched in 2018, this project offers a program of conferences, exhibitions, artist residencies and workshops.
-The consortium of Unpacking AI is formed by Gluon, BOZAR, VUB, ULB, Erasmus Hogeschool.
+The consortium of Unpacking AI is formed by the following institutions: Gluon, BOZAR, VUB, ULB, Erasmus Hogeschool.